Held by the Filson Historical Society

 2 color photographs; one signed by former University of Louisville quarterbacks Johnny Unitas and Chris Redman; one of Redman and Roosevelt Chin.

-Photographs, with some people and dates identified on back of photos: Charles Dietsch; “Kim H. Nancy S. Current River Canal Trip – Missouri,” May 1983; Rod Napier teaching canoeing at Long Run Park, ca. 1980s and with North Carolina/Outdoor Leadership Lab, 1995; Executive Director Tracy Holladay; board president Edith Breed with children; and Kim Glass when Cabbage Patch renovation and expansion were completed in 2009.
+Photographs, with some people and dates identified on back of photos: Charles Dietsch; “Kim H. Nancy S. Current River Canal Trip – Missouri,” May 1983; Rod Napier teaching canoeing at Long Run Park, ca. 1980s and with North Carolina/Outdoor Leadership Lab, 1995; Executive Director Tracy Holladay; board president Edith Breed with children; and Kim Glass when Cabbage Patch renovation and expansion were completed in 2009; 520 Magnolia St. building when CPSH is getting ready to sell it.

 Folder 68: CPSH leadership, staff, students, ca. 2013-2017